Koo Sze-yiu: Early life

-Koo worked as an apprentice in a Macanese shipyard when young.
-He claimed to have been a Maoist in his early years, joining the leftists to storm the Macau Government office, then a Portuguese colony, and clashed with the police in the 12-3 incident in 1966.
-He was a core member of the Macao Federation of Trade Unions, but fled to Hong Kong after what he described as "betrayal" by colleagues.
-Koo turned against the Chinese Communist Party after the 1989 Tiananmen Square Crackdown on student activists demanding democracy in China, and urged for ending the one-party dictatorship.
+Koo was born in 5 April 1946 in Shiqi, a subdistrict of Zhongshan, China.
+His father was executed by communist firing squad after accused of being a rightist.
+Koo then moved to Macau, then a Portuguese colony, and studied in a left-wing school before working as an apprentice in a shipyard.
+He claimed to have been a Maoist in his early years, joining the leftists to storm the Macau Government office and clashed with the police in the 12-3 incident in 1966.
+He was a core member of the Macau Federation of Trade Unions.
+In the 1970s, he denounced the rigged selection of the union leader, and was forced to flee to Hong Kong after what he described as "betrayal" by colleagues.
+Koo turned against the Chinese Communist Party after the 1989 Tiananmen Square crackdown on student activists demanding democracy in the People's Republic of China, and urged the ending of the one-party dictatorship.